Burns Night 2010

 Closing with a rendition of Auld Lang Syne

 The Hackney Cyclists event included all the main components as well as some hearty Scottish dancing after the supper.
-And yes, Matt Badanes did participate in the dancing (maybe that was down to the whiskey).
+And yes, Matt did participate in the dancing (maybe that was down to the whiskey).
 The whole event took place in a Hackney primary school and was a fundraiser for cycling projects.
 It was a fun night full of a great sense of community.
 I couldn’t help but be reminded of a good old square dance in an elementary school gym at home.

 The address to the haggis